 - 1. 24 hours of coursework following a plan drawn up in consultation with the student's advisor.
 At least half the coursework must be at the 600-700 level.
 ENG 780, Directed Studies, may be taken only with the permission of the Director of Graduate Studies; ordinarily it can't be repeated.
 Students may count up to three courses (9 hours) outside the English Department toward the 24 hour requirement.
-Coursework must include: - Two courses based in a historical period, one before 1800 and one after 1800 - Two course based in geographical regions, one American and one British
+Coursework must include: - Two courses based in a historical period, one before 1800 and one after 1800 - One course emphasizing critical or theoretical perspectives